ShaunSpinelli/Notes/MarkdownNotes/Fastai/lesson1.md

 ### inputs

-* inputs to model has to be sqaure
+* inputs to model has to be square
 * just using a square on the validation set, takes the height then crops out the rest

-### Choosing a leraning rate
+### Choosing a learning rate

-_lrf_  uses minibatches to find the optimal leraning rate
+_lrf_  uses mini-batches to find the optimal learning rate

 ### Improving Model Through Data Augmentation

-### conufsion matrix
+### confusion matrix

-* lets us compare our prediction lables and true lables
+* lets us compare our prediction labels and true labels

 ## Steps To Train an image Classifier

 ---

 1. Enable data augmentation, and precompute=True